junxit/us-congress-bills-113/metadata.md

 - 2013-10-22 — Referred to the House Committee on Veterans' Affairs.
 - 2013-10-22 — Referred to the Subcommittee on Health.
 - 2013-10-22 — Subcommittee on Health Discharged.
+- 2013-10-28 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.